WWII veteran, 95, dies while returning from Honor Flight trip to Washington, DC

 Before his death, Manchel spent the weekend in Washington, D.C., on a trip sponsored by Honor Flight San Diego, which is part of a larger organization that offers all-expenses-paid travel for veterans.

 "Frank Manchel was so excited to go on his Honor Flight.
-This trip was so special because he was able to be with both of his sons as well as his 93-year-old brother who met him in Washington, D.C.," Bruce Manchel said in a statement.
+This trip was so special because he was able to be with both of his sons as well as his 93-year-old brother who met him in Washington, D.C.," Bruce said in a statement.
 "My father’s passing was the ending to the most amazing weekend, surrounded by his newest best friends.
 We thank all of you – Honor Flight San Diego, American Airlines, San Diego International Airport, friends, and supporters for your concern and for allowing the weekend to be so special for all of us to share together."

 The other passengers draped an American flag over Frank Manchel after he died.
 The veterans stopped and saluted Manchel’s body before stepping off the plane on Sunday, FOX5 San Diego reported.